ARES Straddle Strategy

 What is a straddle on ARES?

 A straddle on ARES is the straddle strategy applied to ARES (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With ARES stock trading near $123.90, the strikes shown on this page are snapped to the nearest listed ARES chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ARES stock at $144.30 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ARES chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ARES straddle max profit and max loss calculated?